 The newer Acer Predator XB283K KV goes for just $600 yet it has the same image quality, performance and features as the XV282K KV.
 It even has a better overdrive implementation with no overshoot at low FPS.

 The Acer XV282K KV is an overall excellent gaming monitor with vibrant colors, crisp details and smooth performance – apart from some overshot at lower FPS with VRR enabled.
-Since LG’s model offers better performance and image quality at the same price, we highly recommend it over the XV282K KV, if you can find it in stock.
+However, the newer XB283K model is much better and cheaper.

 |Aspect Ratio||16:9 (Widescreen)|